infer-actively/pymdp/README.md

 cd <path_to_repo_fork>
 python3 -m venv env
 source env/bin/activate
-pip install -r requirements.txt pip install -e ./ # This will install pymdp as a local dev package
+pip install -e .  # This will install pymdp as a local dev package
 ```

 You should then be able to run tests locally with `pytest`